hackclub/OnBoard/projects/buck-regulator/README.md

 tutorial: no # Link to the tutorial if you used one
 ---

-# 5V boost regulator
+# Buck Regulator

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
-This is a simple board to regulate 5V.
-It has 2 input pins and 2 output pins.
+This is a simple board to step down volatge.
+It has 2 input pins and 2 output pins and a potentiometer.

 <!-- How much is it going to cost? -->
 $75.06